 This is a cheque Gateway draws payable to the person you nominate.
-You can purchase a corporate cheque from us for a fee: see the Fees & Charges and Transaction Limits brochure.
+You can purchase a corporate cheque from us for a fee.
+Refer to our General Fees, Charges and Transaction Limits brochure for the current fee amount.

 If a corporate cheque is lost or stolen, you can ask us to stop payment on it.
 You will need to complete a form of request, giving us evidence of the loss or theft of the cheque.
 You will also have to give us an indemnity - the indemnity protects us if someone else claims that you wrongfully authorised us to stop the cheque.